Mythos-404/xmake.nvim/.github/ISSUE_TEMPLATE/bug-report-en.md

 ---
 name: Bug Report
 about: Create a report to help us improve
-title: ":bug: Add a placeholder for issue title"
+title: "[BUG] Add a placeholder for issue title"
 labels: bug
 assignees: ""
 ---